 No one can deny that root vegetables have found their soul mate when it comes to maple syrup.
 This is why, instead of just freshening the cream cheese frosting with a little lemon zest in the style of my granny’s recipe, I also incorporated the flavours of autumn, spiking it with maple syrup and cinnamon.
 While it’s still light and moussey, there is now a homely warmth that just sings of autumn’s arrival.

 Carrot cake is a classic – a simple pleasure, and one which Jessie Cave planned to eat more of as a new year’s resolution.
 My granny’s recipe has stood the test of time, and I’m very proud to be sharing it with you now, with a few tweaks from yours truly.
 I’m sure she wouldn’t mind.
-She’d be proud of my drying up though.
+That said, I hope she approves of my drying up.

 Carrot cake with maple cream cheese frosting